-- Meet all graduation requirements outlined in the prior section - Achieved the VATI "Green Light" prior to three (3) months from the program completion date

-A graduate who has not achieved Green Light three (3) months following the program completion date will, in addition to achieving VATI "Green Light," be required to complete a formal NCLEX review course offered by the National Council on State Board of Nursing (NCSBN) or applicable Taylor College approved review course.
+- Meet all graduation requirements outlined in the prior section - Achieved the VATI "Green Light" prior to three (3) months from the program completion date in addition to achieving VATI "Green Light," be required to complete a formal NCLEX review course offered by the National Council on State Board of Nursing (NCSBN) or applicable Taylor College approved review course.
 Proof of completion of a review course must be provided prior to having names submitted to the Board of Nursing.